-So are you ready to move on?
-Now let’s dive into this.
+So are you ready?
+Now let’s dive in.

 BlueHost was started by Matt Heaton, who also started HostMonster and FastDomain, in 1996.
 Back in the 2000′s, BlueHost was my #1 host for small-to-mid size websites.
 I started using the web host in 2005 and was a satisfied customer – top class technical support, comprehensive hosting features, and very reasonable price – it’s hard not to love BlueHost in those days.

 Enter CPU throttling – 2009*